shanji361/RecipeApp/README.md

 3. Run the app on an emulator or a physical Android device.
 ---
 ## Reference
 - AI assisted with navigation using sealed route classes.
 It helped clarify how to manage backstack behavior with popUpTo and launchSingleTop.
-Ai Misunderstandings: uses navController.popBackStack() instead of navController.navigateUp() which is not the correct way to implement an app's top bar.
+Ai Misunderstandings: uses navController.popBackStack() instead of navController.navigateUp().
+The latter handles difference between an in app task versus external deep link navigation.